Back from the dead: AT2019aalc as a candidate repeating TDE in an AGN

 \subsection{Radio properties of BFFs}

 As we studied AT2019aalc in radio in detail, we compare the radio properties with that of the BFFs.
 Based on the radio observations explained in \cite{AT2021loi}, AT2021loi has an inverted radio spectrum between $5$ and $10$\,GHz while the source was not detected at $3$\,GHz.
 Although no radio spectrum is available for AT2017bgt, we investigated the VLASS QL Images of this BFF to study its radio flux variability.
 We found a radio source at the optical position of AT2017bgt with flux densities of $3.6$\,mJy (on 2019-05-21), $6.6$\,mJy (on 2021-10-19) and $4.5$\,mJy (on 2024-06-11) at a central frequency of $3$\,GHz.
 The pre-flare system was detected in the FIRST (at $1.4$\,GHz) in July 1998 with a flux density of $0.9$\,mJy.
+F01004-2237 was detected with VLBI at $8.4$\,Ghz, however, remained undetected at $2.3$\,GHz which indicates an inverted spectrum \citep{2024ApJ...970....5H}.
 The BFF AT2020afhd was detected with the VLA at $15$\,GHz with $0.25$\,mJy \citep{2024TNSAN..56....1C}.
-If BFFs are explainable with TDE-AGN, the synchrotron emission is likely originating from outflow activity due to the enhanced accretion or, alternatively, from interaction between the unbound debris and the surrounding gas predicted by TDE-AGN simulations published in \cite{tdes_in_agn}.
+If BFFs are explainable with TDE-AGN, the synchrotron emission is likely originating from outflow activity due to the enhanced accretion or, alternatively, from interaction between the unbound debris and the surrounding gas predicted by TDE-AGN simulations \citep{tdes_in_agn}.
 Radio observations of any newly discovered BFF will be essential to better understand these transients.